What is a RET gene?

-An RET gene mutation is a gene mutation that has been inherited, usually a person will carry a heterozygous mutated RET gene and if the mutated gene becomes active it will then cause complications as per the above symptoms and or diseases.
-It’s important to understand that some people who have the gene mutation will not end up with the related health problems unless the gene does become problematic or active.
+A RET gene mutation is a gene mutation that has been inherited.
+Usually, a person will carry a heterozygous mutated RET gene.
+But if the mutated gene becomes active it will then cause complications.
+As per the above symptoms and or diseases.
+It’s important to understand that some people who have the gene mutation.
+They will not end up with the related health problems unless the gene does become problematic or active.

 Treating an active RET gene mutation

-If you have any of the above symptoms/diseases and an active RET gene mutation it is possible to use deep level genetics to help slow or stop the mutation.
-From a genetic perspective everyone has their advantages and disadvantages genetically, by understanding your genetic type at a deeper level can help you make dietary and supplemental changes that can manipulate how your problem genes play out and so giving you the best advantage at treating your genetic disposition.
+If you have any of the above symptoms/diseases and an active RET gene mutation.
+Then it is possible to use deep level genetics to help slow or stop the mutation.
+From a genetic perspective, everyone has their advantages and disadvantages genetically.
+So understanding your genetic type at a deeper level can help you make dietary and supplemental changes.
+That can manipulate how your problem genes play out.
+Also giving you the best advantage at treating your genetic disposition.

 Get a consultation about your RET mutations from the following link RET help.